FOSSEE/sdes-stscripts/Latex/Latex3/latex_basics_and_structure_script.rst

 ..
 R3

-Before beginning this tutorial,we would suggest having a working installation of LaTeX and suggest you to complete the tutorial titled "Introduction to LaTeX".
+Before beginning this tutorial, we would suggest having a working installation of LaTeX and also complete the tutorial "Introduction to LaTeX".

 ..
 L4